danisal/daniel-salvado-website/content/blog/responsive-data-tables-with-css-grid/index.md

 And then, the final result is the one below:

-Id column with a minimum width of 50px

 ![Id column with a minimum width of 50px](./id-column-with-a-minimum-width-of-50px.png)

-Id column with a maximum width of 100px

 ![Id column with a maximum width of 100px](./id-column-with-a-maximum-width-of-100px.png)